equityengage/UCPT/Core-Modules/README.md

 # Core Modules
 The WordPress; BuddyPress plug-ins contained within this folder are deployable examples that support the implementation of the UCPT framework found on EquityEngage.com.

+Release candidate to be launched in January 2018.